aleixlahozt/AI_Learning/AI_Knowledge/STT_TTS_Evaluation/README.md

    6. **Polling for Results**: Polls the Gladia API for the transcription result, retrying a set number of times.
    7. **Update Table Storage**: On successful transcription, updates the Azure Table Storage with the transcription text.
    8. **Error Handling**: Handles errors during API requests and logs relevant information.
+3. Update [requirements.txt](azure_function_app/requirements.txt) adding the necessary python packages to run the function code.
-3. To deploy the function, right-click on the azure functions folder you created (e.g. `azure_function_app`) and select `Deploy to Function App...`
+4. To deploy the function, right-click on the azure functions folder you created (e.g. `azure_function_app`) and select `Deploy to Function App...`
-4. After a sucessfull deployment, you can use tools like Postman to validate that the route is working properly:
+5. After a sucessfull deployment, you can use tools like Postman to validate that the route is working properly:

 ![1728576117421](image/README/1728576117421.png)